whyjz/ncu-open-science/docs/syllabus.md

   - 3/2: Open data and beyond (2): Licenses & The FAIR policy
 - Week 4
   - 3/7: ⌨️ FAIRly share your data and code (1)
-  - 3/9: Path to open academic publishing (1): Open access
+  - 3/9: Path to open academic publishing (1): Background
 - Week 5
   - 3/14: ⌨️ FAIRly share your data and code (2)
-  - 3/16: Path to open academic publishing (2): Preprints and journal metrics
+  - 3/16: Path to open academic publishing (2): Open access
 - Week 6
   - 3/21: ⌨️ Achieving 100% reproducibility (1)
-  - 3/23: Reproducibility
+  - 3/23: Path to open academic publishing (3): Predatory journals and preprints
 - Week 7
   - 3/28: ⌨️ Achieving 100% reproducibility (2)
-  - 3/30: DEI and open science
+  - 3/30: Reproducing and reusing previous work
 - Week 8
   - 4/4: NO CLASS
   - 4/6: NO CLASS